olcf/olcf-user-docs/systems/summit_user_guide.rst

    ls -l test_file

 To run this example: ``bsub ./check_nvme.lsf``.
-We could include all the commands in a script and call this file as jsrun argument in order to avoid changing numbers of processes for all the jsrun calls.
-You can see in the table below the differences of a submission script for executing an application on GPFS and NVMe.
-In this case we copy the binary and the input file on NVMe, but this depends on the application as it is not always necessary, we can execute the binary on the GPFS and write/read the data from NVMe if it is supported by the application.
+We could include all the commands in a script and call this file as a jsrun argument in an interactive job, in order to avoid changing numbers of processes for all the jsrun calls.
+You can see in the table below an example of the differences in a submission script for executing an application on GPFS and NVMe.
+In the example, a binary ``./btio`` reads input from an input file and generates output files.
+In this particular case we copy the binary and the input file onto the NVMe, but this depends on the application as it is not always necessary, we can execute the binary on the GPFS and write/read the data from NVMe if it is supported by the application.

 .. role:: raw-html(raw)
     :format: html

 +----------------------------------------+------------------------------------------------+
 | *Using GPFS*          		 | *Using NVMe*         			  |